-The Company prepares consolidated accounts in accordance with International Financial Reporting Standards.
+The Company prepares consolidated financial statements in accordance with International Financial Reporting Standards as adopted by the EU.
 The consolidated financial statements which are subject to publication as prescribed by the Luxembourg Law are available at the Companies Register Luxembourg.